Summer Schedule

 Once hired, you will be asked to provide your Immunization Record.
 Furthermore, we strongly recommend that you have tetanus and pertussis (whooping cough) booster shots prior to your arrival at camp.
 More information will be provided in your Hiring Packets.

 All staff are paid every two weeks.
-This changed from twice-a-month, as of January 2010.

 Additionally, the YMCA requires that all staff have direct deposit set-up with their bank accounts.
 The only exception applies to our International Staff - they will receive "live" checks.